geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Like I don't understand why the normal infinity rewrite rules from C style don't work.

 **Wpmed** [00:39:29]
-Because infinity is a weird new webGPU spec.
+Because infinity is a weird new WebGPU spec.
 So there's a lot of bug there that I have to work around.
 If you look at it, there is a special isnan because in any other languages you do A not because A and this basically means you want to know if it's nan, but that doesn't work. in WebGPU.